Department Head: Christopher Skousen

 Accounting students are strongly encouraged to consider obtaining practical training via formal internships.
 Increasingly, professional placement opportunities upon graduation are found through participation in the internship program options.
 Some of the internship opportunities may require absence from campus for a semester, oftentimes during the January to April time period.
 Therefore, students should consult with their academic advisor and internship coordinator early in their academic career, in order to establish a proper curriculum plan enabling them to take full advantage of internship opportunities with the least disruption to their academic schedule and progress.

-To be recommended by the department for graduation, majors in the School of Accountancy must have a grade point average of at least 2.50 in their upper-division Huntsman School of Business acumen and major requirement courses, a C or better in HSB business acumen courses, and an overall GPA of 2.50.
+To be recommended by the department for graduation, majors in the School of Accountancy must have a grade point average of at least 2.50 in their upper-division Huntsman School of Business acumen and major requirement courses, a C or better in HSB business acumen courses, at least a 2.50 GPA in ACCT courses, and an overall GPA of 2.50.
 This includes transfer credits.
 At least fifty percent of the business credits required for a business degree must be taken on the Utah State University campus or at a designated residence center.

 Four-Year Degree Plan (8 Semesters)